 Pop the two AAA batteries from the box into the back of the Voice remote: the whole back slides upwards and off.

 Unlike most remotes where the batteries sit in opposite directions, this one requires both batteries to be put in with the + side facing the top.
+If the remote doesn't automatically pair with your Fire TV Stick, press the home button (you'll see this instruction on your TV screen as well).

 Once connected the Fire TV will check for any software updates and install them automatically before you can sign into your Amazon account.